 Figure 10 shows the HCF and corrosion fatigue behavior of LPB treated specimens.
-The unnotched specimen shows superior HCF performance with a fatigue strength of 175 ksi (1200 MPa).
-Figure 10 also shows that fatigue data from all of the other test conditions with LPB treatment.
-Notched HCF and both notched and unnotched corrosion fatigue test results may be grouped into one set of data at a slightly lower fatigue strength of 145 ksi (1000 MPa).
+The unnotched specimen shows superior HCF performance, with a fatigue strength of 175 ksi (1200 MPa).
+Figure 10 also shows that fatigue data from all of the other test conditions with LPB treatments, notched HCF and both notched and unnotched corrosion fatigue test results, may be grouped into one set of data at a fatigue strength of 145 ksi (1000 MPa), just slightly lower than the baseline material.
 Three conclusions may be reached from this data.
 First, the LPB process has effectively mitigated corrosion fatigue.
 Second, the HCF and corrosion fatigue performance of this group is statistically similar to the unnotched baseline material.
-Third, the endurance limit behavior that was absent in both baseline and SP treatment when tested in the neutral salt solution environment is restored with the LPB treatment.
+Third, the endurance limit behavior that was absent in both baseline and SP treatment when tested in the neutral salt solution environment is restored with the LPB treatment, an important finding for legacy aircraft operated at extended lives.